peterhsu48/vit-densenet/README.md

 ## Running Code

 This project was run on a cluster that utilized a modified version of SLURM.
 Packages were provided through OpenCE 1.7.2.
+For simplicity, model is referred to as "Av1" in the code.

 ```
 #!/bin/bash